natyusha/ShokoRelay.bundle/README.md

 - Add a `TV Shows` library in Plex and configure the following options under `Advanced`:
 	- Scanner: `Shoko Series Scanner`
 	- Agent: `ShokoTV`
-	- The username to log into shoko server
+	- The username to log into Shoko server
 	- The password for above username
 	- The host for Shoko
 	- The port for Shoko